 Notes: Panel (a) plots the sample banks' aggregated carbon bias during the period 2010-2019, where the solid line corresponds to the actuals, while the dashed line is the counterfactuals.
-Panel (b) plots the pre-post differences in the mean values of aggregated carbon bias, with pre- and post-period referring to 2010-2013 and 2014-2019, respectively.
-The average pretreatment actual evolution is represented by the sold line with hollow triangles, and the average post-treatment actual and counterfactual evolution are represented with the filled triangles and the hollow triangles with crosses, respectively.
+Panel (b) plots the pre-post differences in the mean values of aggregated carbon bias, with pre- and postperiod referring to 2010-2013 and 2014-2019, respectively.
+The average pre-treatment actual evolution is represented by the sold line with hollow triangles, and the average post-treatment actual and counterfactual evolution are represented with the filled triangles and the hollow triangles with crosses, respectively.

-Table 3 reports the results of H1a and H1b obtained from reestimating Eq.
-(11) using further disaggregated bank carbon bias based on three different division criteria of high- and low-carbon sectors.
-As shown in columns (1) to (4), we find that liquidity pressure after the implementation is significantly positive to the bank carbon bias of high-carbon loans at the 1% level (i.e., confirming our H1a) but that it is significantly negative to that of low-carbon loans at the 5% or 10% level (i.e., rejecting our H1b).
-Our estimates are robust on the bank carbon bias of high- or low-carbon loans under different classifications because both the signs and sizes of the coefficients remain consistent.
-The aforementioned results suggest that the positive effect mainly comes from the bank carbon bias of high-carbon loans, while that of low-carbon loans decreases as regulatory-induced liquidity pressure increases during the sample period.
+coefficients remain consistent.
+The aforementioned results suggest that the positive effect mainly comes from the banks' carbon bias of high-carbon loans, while that of low-carbon loans decreases as regulatory-induced liquidity pressure increases during the sample period.
 Therefore, we can attribute this to the sluggish decarbonization of, rather than the insufficient promotion of low-carbon development in, bank loans.
-On the one hand, this is consistent with the reality that banks lack the motivation to provide funding for energy conservation and emission reduction projects in high-carbon sectors, which mostly involve capacity investments, production equipment transformation and upgrading, governance infrastructure construction and installation, and so forth, due to the relatively large initial investment scale, low yields, and the long recovery period (Lu and Fang, 2018).
-On the other hand, this also largely aligns with China's green credit policy in practice, with its original aim not only to curb the expansion of high-pollution and high-energy-consuming sectors but also, more importantly, to guide credit ultimately toward supporting the development of green sectors (Li et al., 2023).
+On the one hand, this is consistent with the reality that banks lack the motivation to provide financing for energy conservation and emission reduction projects in high-carbon sectors, which mostly involve capacity investments, production equipment transformation and upgrading, governance infrastructure construction and installation, and so forth, due to the relatively large initial investment scale, low yields, and the long recovery period (Lu & Fang, 2018).
+On the other hand, this also largely aligns with China's green credit policy in practice, with its original aim not only to curb the expansion of high-pollution and high-energy-consuming sectors but also, more importantly, to guide credit ultimately toward supporting the development of green